Breast Implant Options for Breast Implant Surgery

 How safe are breast implants?

 Breast implants are considered very safe devices that have shown no life-threatening long term side effects.
-The only exception is the very rare occurrence of breast implant cancer (BIA-ALCL) that’s recently been linked to textured implants only, specifically BIOCELL implants by Allergan.
-As for smooth implants, there are still no reports of associated BIA-ALCL.
+The only exception is the very rare occurrence of breast implant cancer (BIA-ALCL) that’s recently been linked to textured implants only.
+As for smooth implants, there are no reports of associated BIA-ALCL.

 What are the alternatives to breast implants?

 Fat transfer boob jobs are becoming a popular choice for some women who want bigger boobs without implants.
-During fat grafting, Dr Doyle uses liposuction to remove fat from different parts of your body and then re-inject it carefully into strategic areas of your breast to improve the contour, fill your cleavage, and enlarge your boobs.
+During fat grafting, Dr Doyle uses liposuction to remove fat from different parts of your body and then re-injects it carefully into strategic areas of your breasts to improve the contour, fill your cleavage, and enlarge your boobs.

 What do breast implants look like when you’re old?

 As you get older, the skin and tissue around your breast implants will still age and some degree of sagging skin will develop.
-Depending on your specific case, you might need breast revision surgery that can include implant replacement, breast lifting (mastopexy), or a combination of the two.
+Depending on your specific case, you might need breast revision surgery that can include implant replacement or removal, breast lifting (mastopexy), or a combination of the two.

 What happens if you don’t replace breast implants?